-The act of releasing, transferring, providing access to, or divulging in any other manner, information outside of the entity holding the information.
+The release, transfer, provision of access to, or divulging in any manner of information outside the entity holding the information.

-An entity that provides funds to the University to support the conduct of a specific research project, instruction project, or othe sponsored activity.
+An entity that provides funds to the University to support the conduct of a specific research project, instruction project, or other sponsored activity.